- What is ESG Investing?

 Still, the growing interest in this type of investment almost certainly means that, in order for investors’ needs to be met, concerted efforts will be made to put together objective and standardized metrics that will make it easier to monitor the progress each business makes.
 In all likelihood, this will further strengthen the credibility of ESG investing and draw the attention of even more representatives of the investment community.

-TenderAlpha's study in collaboration with Penn State University shows that winning green public contracts has a positive impact on the awardee's stock price.
+TenderAlpha's study in collaboration with Penn State University shows that winning green government contracts has a positive impact on the awardee's stock price.
 To test the power of green public procurement contracts data for yourself, contact us now and get a free sample!

 More Resources on the Topic: